George-Sap01/Sql-Data-Cleaning-Normalization-and-EDA-Project/README.md

-# MySql Data Cleaning, Normalization and EDA Project
+# SQL Data Cleaning, Normalization and EDA Project

 ## Purpose of the project
 The purpose of this project is to demonstrate my ***data cleaning***, ***database normalization***, and ***exploratory data analysis (EDA)*** skills using a Netflix dataset